ahmadreza-log/wc-invoice/README.md

 ## 🔒 Security

-If you discover any security-related issues, please email security@example.com instead of using the issue tracker.
+If you discover any security-related issues, please email security@ahmadreza.me instead of using the issue tracker.

 ## 📄 License